mit-ccc/MAS-S68-workshop/README.md

 ## 1. Some preliminaries

-  - Be sure you have your python environment and editor ready
+  - Be sure you have your Python environment and editor ready
   - Be sure you have already signed up for the [OpenAI API](https://openai.com/api/)
   - Open a Terminal window on your laptop
   - Install the openai Python library and streamlit (``pip install openai streamlit``)